Mirza Ali Behrouze Ispahani

 Mirza Ali Behrouze Ispahani was a Bangladeshi businessman from the Ispahani family and the chairman of M. M. Ispahani Limited.

 Early life

-Behrouze was born on 30 October 1950, in the Ispahani family, which was founded in 1820, Haji Mohammed Hashem (1789-1850), the founder of Ispahani Group, who moved from Ispahan (Isfahan) in Persia to Bombay, and established the business.
-After the death of his father Mirza Mehdy Ispahani he was elected Chairman of the M.M.
+Behrouze was born on 30 October 1950, into the Ispahani family, which was founded in 1820, Haji Mohammed Hashem (1789–1850), the founder of Ispahani Group, who moved from Ispahan (Isfahan) in Persia to Bombay, and established the business.
+After the death of his father, Mirza Mehdy Ispahani, he was elected chairman of the M.M.
 Ispahani.

 Career

 Behrouze was chairman of MM Ispahani Ltd from 2004 until his demise in January 2017.
 He was a member of the Board of Trustees of the Independent University, Bangladesh (IUB).
-He was also a Sponsor Director and Managing Director of the International Publications Limited (IPL), the owning company of The Financial Express (FE).
+He was also a sponsor director and managing director of the International Publications Limited (IPL), the owning company of The Financial Express (FE).
 The government of Bangladesh gave him the title of Commercially Important Person.

 Social activities

-Behrouze was chairman of the Ispahani Islamia Eye Institute and Hospital, and Ispahani Public School and College.
+Behrouze was chairman of the Ispahani Islamia Eye Institute and Hospital and Ispahani Public School and College.